Tormen/my-plex/test-playground/README.md

 #### `test_timestamps_auto.py`
 Similar to `test_with_timestamps.py` but with enhanced automation and timestamp monitoring.
 Verifies that cache timestamps are correctly set to `datetime.now() + 30s` after resolution operations.

+#### `test_full_with_waits.py` (NEW - Dec 29, 2025)
+**Comprehensive timestamp verification test with explicit wait periods.** This is the definitive test that monitors BOTH CACHE and PLEX timestamps throughout the entire workflow:

+0. **Pre-test**: Ensure all libraries are in sync (runs `--update-cache` if needed)
+1. Resolve a duplicate (choice 4: keep [1], trash [2])
+2. **Wait 30 seconds**, then verify NO cache update is needed
+3. Undo the resolution by restoring file from trash
+4. Run `--update-cache` to sync DISK/PLEX/CACHE
+5. **Wait 5 minutes**, then verify NO cache update is needed

+**Key Features**:
+- **Pre-test sync**: Ensures all libraries start in sync before testing
+- Displays timestamps from BOTH CACHE and PLEX at each step
+- Uses explicit wait periods (30s, 5min) to verify timestamp stability
+- Tests the complete undo/redo cycle to ensure sync
+- Comprehensive pass/fail reporting with detailed diagnostics
+- Saves full output to `test_full_with_waits.log`

+**Important**: The pre-test sync step is critical because Plex timestamps can drift naturally even on unmodified libraries.
+Starting with all libraries in sync ensures the test accurately verifies that ONLY modified libraries need cache updates.

+**Usage**: `./test_full_with_waits.py`

+**Total Runtime**: ~8-10 minutes (includes pre-test sync + wait periods)

 #### `test_timestamp_margin.py`
 Tests the 30-second safety margin for cache timestamps.
 Verifies that cache timestamps remain ahead of Plex timestamps after library scans.